creativescala/doodle/docs/src/main/mdoc/algebra/using.md

 ## What Are Algebras?

 Each algebra defines an interface for something related to creating pictures.
-For example, the @scaladoc[Layout](doodle.algebra.Layout) algebra defines some basic methods for positioning pictures while the @scaladoc[Style](doodle.algebra.Style) algebra defines methods for changing the fill and stroke of a picture.
-All algebras extend the @scaladoc[Algebra](doodle.algebra.Algebra) base trait, which requires an algebra declare some type that indicates the type of value returned by calling methods on the algebra.
+For example, the @:api(doodle.algebra.Layout) algebra defines some basic methods for positioning pictures while the @:api(doodle.algebra.Style) algebra defines methods for changing the fill and stroke of a picture.
+All algebras extend the @:api(doodle.algebra.Algebra) base trait, which requires an algebra declare some type that indicates the type of value returned by calling methods on the algebra.

 Tagless final style allows for a lot of flexibility.
 Back ends only implement the algebras that they support, which means that different backends can support different features.
 This allows us to access the full capabilities of each backend (assuming that someone has taken the time to write an algebra for the features you are interested in!)

 ## Using Backend Specific Features

-Use the following recipe to write code using backend specific features (for example, the @scaladoc[Bitmap](doodle.algebra.Bitmap) algebra which is currently only supported by the @scaladoc[Java 2D](doodle.java2d.index) backend).
+Use the following recipe to write code using backend specific features (for example, the @:api(doodle.algebra.Bitmap) algebra which is currently only supported by the @:api(doodle.java2d.index) backend).

 The first step is to import the backend and syntax extensions, some Cats implicits we'll need, and the Cats Effect runtime.
 We'll use `java2d` as our backend.